Sadako vs. Kayako: Promotion and marketing

 Several events were held for the promotion of the movie.
 On Twitter, users could vote for either Sadako or Kayako as their favorite horror icon up until the day of the film's release.
 Two videos, one for Sadako and one for Kayako and Toshio, were uploaded to YouTube to appeal to voters.
 Sadako won.
-At the end of May, a press conference was held to promote the movie.
-As with the previous Ju-on movies, Sadako, Kayako and Toshio were present, in costume, and stayed true to their roles.
-In the beginning of June, a baseball match featuring the Nippon-Ham Fighters and the Yakult Swallows was interrupted by Sadako, Kayako and Toshio who staged the first pit ceremony.
+At the end of May, a press conference was held to promote the film.
+As with the previous Ju-on films, Sadako, Kayako, and Toshio were present, in costume, and stayed true to their roles.
+In the beginning of June, a baseball match featuring the Nippon-Ham Fighters and the Yakult Swallows was interrupted by Sadako, Kayako, and Toshio who staged the first pit ceremony.
 Other videos were released at the same time, featuring the ghosts of the movie teaching theater etiquette, such as not bringing recording devices or avoiding to take minors to see the movie.
 Social media was also heavily used to promote the movie.
 A Twitter account created for Sadako (as a promotion for the Sadako 3D movie) was reused.
-An Instagram account was created for Kayako and Toshio, depicting humorous, everyday life situation with the two ghosts.
+An Instagram account was created for Kayako and Toshio, depicting humorous, everyday life situations with the two ghosts.
 Promotional items playing on the Kawaii culture regularly seen in Japan were released.
 These items included cup hangers, beauty masks and even a collaboration with the Hello Kitty brand.
 Other items were more traditional, such as T-shirts, key rings and doorknob hangers.

 On December 2–4, and December 9–25, 2016, they began to promote Kayako and Sadako into the virtual reality at Laforet Harajuku, as they held a virtual experience to celebrate the film's home video release.
 Shudder later released with the English subtitles on January 26, 2017.